raketenkater/LOL-report-bot/README.md

 client language supported German and English

-Create a picture of your mate's names in the end screen after a game and add them to the mate's folder to exclude them from reporting
+Create a picture of your mate's names in the end screen after a game and add them to the mate's folder to exclude them from reporting (mates folder in not there if you never startet this app)

 # install and run